tessam30/llamar/README.md

 `library(llamar)`

 ## installing and loading useful R packages
 R has some wonderful packages that extend the functionality of base R. However, I get tired of loading the same libraries every time... so I created a bundler to do the work for me.
+To use, load `llamar` and call `loadPkgs`

 `library(llamar)`
 `loadPkgs()`